16 ways to finance your cleantech business

 EDC provides direct loans, bonding, guarantees and export insurance to cleantech companies in early commercialization that are securing their first export contract or already exporting.

-BDC’ Cleantech Practice offers various growth capital solutions to high-potential cleantech companies with proven technology, demonstrated market traction, and the potential and capability to scale to $100 M+ revenue.
-BDC is committing $600 million over the next five years (2018 - 2023) in both equity and debt.
+BDC’s Cleantech Practice offers various growth capital solutions to high-potential cleantech companies with proven technology, demonstrated market traction, and the potential for expansion.
+BDC has $1 billion to help cleantech companies grow and invest in assets, inventory, human resources, R&D, sales growth and market expansion.

 Businesses at the expansion stage have achieved profitability.
 Some companies will have entered a period of intentional unprofitability to support a development program or acquire another company.